Skip to content

 2. Your code executes in the sandbox

-3. We POST the result to your URL with HMAC-SHA256 signature headers
+3. The platform POSTs the result to your URL with HMAC-SHA256 signature headers

 4. You verify the signature and process the result